 After you’ve successfully used the video technique for a few weeks, you can move on to the real thing.
 I usually recommend starting with sparklers during the day because they are less intimidating to dogs.
+It’s also good to use something simple like heart sparklers before trying a more exciting version.
 Once they’re warmed up, you can gradually work later and later in the day with the sparklers until you’re able to do them at night.
 As I stated before, don’t expect to be using sparklers freely in the next few days; this process will take a while to complete.

 Hopefully, with enough time and patience, helping dogs that are afraid of sparklers is something you’ll be able to do.
 Just remember that you need to praise the dog repeatedly and make it a positive experience.
 By using their favorite treats, you should be able to start making progress in no time.